Skip to main content

 • Lower maintenance costs.
 Maintenance costs are typically far lower for electric vehicles than for gas vehicles.
 The battery and motor of an EV require little to no maintenance, you don’t have to check or change the oil, and there are fewer moving parts in EVs in general.
 Over time, this may save you plenty of money.

 • Lower fuel costs.
-According to the Manitoba Electric Vehicle Association, the average Canadian spends around $1,500 on gas annually.
-Most public charging stations are free to use.
-Even if you’re charging at home, the average annual cost of electricity for BEV owners is typically only around $300.
+According to the Canadian Climate Institute, the average Canadian driving approximately 15,000 km spends around $2,000 on gas annually.
+The average annual cost of electricity for BEV owners is typically only around $350.
 If you’re driving a plug-in hybrid, the combined cost of electricity and fuel is around $700 a year.

 • Government of Canada point-of-sale rebates.
 To help reduce greenhouse gas emissions, the Federal Government is offering $2,500 and $5,000 rebates to buy or lease EVs and hybrid vehicles.
 Other incentives vary by province, but they can help ease up-front costs.